Anna Heinrichs

 Funeral Date: May 5, 2018

-Anna Heinrichs, 97 of Altona formerly of Arnaud passed away Sunday April 29th at Altona Hospital.
+Anna Heinrichs, 97, of Altona formerly of Arnaud, passed away Sunday, April 29th at Altona Hospital.
 She is survived by 2 daughters, 3 sons, 4 sisters, 2 brothers and their families.
 She was predeceased by her 1st husband Cornelius Penner, her 2nd husband Erdman Heinrichs and 8 siblings.

-The funeral service for Anna Heinrichs will be held Saturday May 5th, 10:30am at Arnaud Mennonite Church with burial at the church cemetery.
+The funeral service for Anna Heinrichs will be held Saturday, May 5th at 10:30am at Arnaud Mennonite Church with burial at the church cemetery.

-Viewing will be at Wiebe Funeral Home, Altona, Friday May 4th from 12-7pm with a devotional at 7pm.
+Viewing will be at Wiebe Funeral Home, Altona Friday from noon to 7pm with a devotional at 7pm.
 Viewing will also be at the church prior to the service.

 Donations may be made to The Canadian Foodgrains Bank.